cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

     If `connId == ""`, a new client of the consumer chain and a new connection on top of this client are created.
     Note that a sovereign chain can transition to a consumer chain while maintaining existing IBC channels to other chains by providing a valid `connId`.
   - `unbondingPeriod` is the unbonding period on the consumer chain.
-  - `distributionChannelId` is the ID of a token transfer channel (as defined in [ICS 20](../../app/ics-020-fungible-token-transfer)) used for the Reward Distribution sub-protocol.
+  - `transferChannelId` is the ID of a token transfer channel (as defined in [ICS 20](../../app/ics-020-fungible-token-transfer)) used for the Reward Distribution sub-protocol.
-    If `distributionChannelId == ""`, a new token transfer channel is created on top of the same connection as the CCV channel.
+    If `transferChannelId == ""`, a new token transfer channel is created on top of the same connection as the CCV channel.
-    Note that `distributionChannelId` is the ID of the channel end on the consumer chain.
+    Note that `transferChannelId` is the ID of the channel end on the consumer chain.
   - `lockUnbondingOnTimeout` is a boolean value that indicates whether the funds corresponding to the outstanding unbonding operations are to be released in case of a timeout.
     If `lockUnbondingOnTimeout == true`, a governance proposal to stop the timed out consumer chain would be necessary to release the locked funds.
   ```typescript